Updated: Mar 30

 Now here is the stipulation of this idea.
 Remember the generosity shown to you during your adventure and RETURN IT!
 Let your home be a safe-haven for friends and family who are looking to do some budget traveling of their own.
 Invite people into your home and cook them dinner.
 There is nothing like the joy of being surrounded by the ones you love.

 Depending on the duration of your travel, you're going to end up in situations that you didn't totally expect.
 This could be as minor as struggling to locate your car keys to having your trailer blow a major suspension component on a no-name highway in the middle of the desert in Boron, California.

 While both of those things happened to us on this 2018 road trip, I bet you can guess which one slowed us down the most!
 Thankfully, we were as prepared as we could be for mechanical difficulties!
-With a little elbow grease, a run-in with a very kind local stoner named Terry, and the grace of God, we were able to piece things back together after about 32 hours of delay.
+With a little elbow grease, a run-in with a very kind local stoner named Terry, we were able to piece things back together after about 32 hours of delay.
 Over the course of three months, we faced obstacles like blown trailer tires, soggy hiking boots, and seized axle bearings.
 I'd say that the next greatest thing to being physically prepared for an unexpected incident is being mentally equipped to handle the struggle ahead of you.
 Very few situations have ever been made better by staying angry!
 Take a few minutes to be mad about it if you need, then take a few big breaths and start thinking forward.
 That will make all the difference in the world!

 5. Get thrifty!

 A favorite pastime of the dirtbag, make sure to visit the local thrift stores in your town or on the road as you go!
 Buying something second hand is going to cut down on the cost dramatically, and you really never know what you're going to find!
 There is a certain joy that comes with finding an underpriced treasure.
 This is a great way to find essentials for your trips as well!